slang25/Paket.CredentialProvider.Gen2Support/README.md

 The NuGet team realised they needed .NET Core support, and cross-plat support.
 At the same time, they wanted to tackle [NuGets plugin architecture](https://docs.microsoft.com/en-us/nuget/reference/extensibility/nuget-cross-platform-plugins), plugin trust and more.
 The result was a more complex system, where there is a JSON protocol over stdin/stdout with handshakes and all sorts.

-Paket has yet to adopt this new mechanism.
+Paket has yet to adopt Gen 2 credential providers.

+## Providers and Support

 | Provider                       | Gen    | Windows Support | macOS Support | ADO Distributed | NuGet Client Support | Paket Support |
 |--------------------------------|--------|-----------------|---------------|-----------------|----------------------|---------------|